umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/How-to-Set-Up-Landingpage/index.md

 ## Hero

-We will start by adding a Greeting to our page, this will be done using the hero widget, as it allows for having text on top of a background image in a good way.
+We will start by adding a greeting to our page.
+This will be done using the Hero widget, as it allows for having text on top of a background image in a good way.

 - Pre heading add part of your heading here this will be in a smaller font size
 - Heading this is the main part of the heading so this will be in big size font